 It's easy to become stuck with fear of making the wrong decision on color for your home.
 You may have already chosen a color palette or two, but you're afraid to make a commitment for fear of getting it wrong.
 A color consultant can look at what you've chosen so far and help you fine tune it, or give you the confidence to go ahead with the color palette you already chose.
 Sometimes all a home decorator needs is some validation and confidence in the colors they've chosen.

-A Color Consultant can be an Objective Third Party if You Can't Agree
+They can be an Objective Third Party

 Color consultants are often put in the position of mediator when a decision can't be reached on a color palette.
 Each side has their favorite colors and the meaning they attach to those colors.
 Your consultant won't take sides but will find creative ways to combine your favorite colors or incorporate a few colors into the best color palette for your home.
 Often you just need an objective outsider to resolve a decorating impasse.